hkarakose/gs-maven-android/README.md

 }
 ```

-In this example, we are using Joda Time's `LocalTime` class to retrieve and display the current time.
+In this example, you use Joda Time's `LocalTime` class to retrieve and display the current time.

-If we were to run `mvn package` to build our project now, the build would fail because we have not declared Joda Time as a compile dependency in our build.
-We can fix that by adding the following lines to `<dependencies>` section of the *pom.xml*:
+If you were to run `mvn package` to build the project now, the build would fail because you have not declared Joda Time as a compile dependency in the build.
+You can fix that by adding the following lines to `<dependencies>` section of the *pom.xml*:

 ```xml
 <dependency>